mirceaned/Presentations/AWS CloudFormation vs CDK.md

 ## CDK
 ### Pros
-- higher level (e.g. for IAM permissions), less lines
+- higher level constructs
 - autocompletion, strong typing, easy jump to docs from IDE
 - you can still synthesize YAML if you want for inspect/compare
 - no more mental switch between code and infrastructure
 - better constructs for reusability - import files
 - logic statements (if, for)
-- is testable
+- testable

 ### Cons
 - API for some services is not mature yet so there may be breaking changes - see stability notes in CDK docs